The Best 3 Days in Paris Itinerary & Tips for First-Timers

 To enjoy the best aspects of the Parisian nightlife, book this awesome combo including dinner and a show.

-But how to find a great cabaret show, you may wonder?
+But how do you find a great cabaret show?

 Tens of establishments in Paris will compete for your attention.